mistalloc1/gmrs/ROADMAP.md

 % If separate ns, think of discouraging access from anywhere but gmrs.command.
 We need to keep all the other stuff strictly separated.
 But the usage in gmrs.governor (which might be overall) different should also be considered.
+(edit: this is done by keeping the globals that need to be passed as args in the command namespace)